biolab-put/putemg_examples/README.md

 ### 1) Download the dataset

-Dataset is available at our hosting and it can be downloaded manually, but we do strongly recomend using our automated download script from another repository (https://github.com/biolab-put/putemg-downloader).
+Dataset is available at our hosting and it can be downloaded manually, but we do strongly recommend using our automated download script from another repository (https://github.com/biolab-put/putemg-downloader).
 Clone the downloader repository and download proper putEMG data: